UDO Super-6 ► 128 custom sounds

 You’ve probably heard about the UDO company when the Super-6 was announced and made a stir in the community by introducing the word “binaural” to the general public.
 If you don’t like nerd talk, let me just say in simple words that it introduces a new kind of stereo sound with just one click.
 This is stereo 2.0 – when you activate the binaural switch, the Super-6 turns into a two-synths-setup where one is playing in the left channel and the other one is heard in the right channel of your headphones / speakers (polyphony is then halved).
 This creates even more stereo depth than the usual methods of using chorus or delay.
 The idea itself is not new – there are many synths that can be binaural if only their architecture allows that.
 You can create binaural patches in synths like the REV-2 or the Hydrasynth, but you have to do it in the mod matrix (HS) or by combining two layers of the same patch (Rev-2).
 On the Super-6 you adjust the spread with LFO 1 – a dedicated slider is right there on the front panel.

 It’s a very cool feature, it makes the patch sound more lively, but I think the stronger part of the synth is the core sound itself.
 Just like in the case of Modal and Novation, the UDO sound can also be described as the “British sound” – clean, hi-fi, amazingly smooth.
 But the Super-6 is the warmest and lushest of them all, and the binaural feature makes it even more lively and breathing.
-So if I were to keep one synth out of the British trio just for the sound, it would definitely be the Super-6.
-It’s 100% “eargasmic”, very soothing.
+It’s “eargasmic”, very soothing.

-Of course there’s also the negative aspect, like with every other synth.
-The binaural Super-6 sounds so “omnipresent” or “spacious” that in the context of a mix it may “steal the show” so to speak – if only psychologically and not technically.
+Of course there’s also the negative aspect – the binaural Super-6 sounds so “omnipresent” or “spacious” that in the context of a mix it may “steal the show” so to speak – if only psychologically and not technically.
 Also, the binaural effect may be great for pads and drones, strings and effects, but for some people it won’t make a lot of sense to make binaural bass patches for example.
 Sometimes you just have to turn it off… What I’m saying is that the “binaural button” is not an equivalent / counterpart to the “vintage knob” on Sequential synths – a miracle shortcut that you can use day and night to make all your patches sound “better”.
 Also, some people may not like the kind of “flanging” effect that is created by the binaural audio path and would rather prefer to do the panorama work after they’ve recorded the takes / tracks.
 It’s a matter of approach & workflow.

 One more word about the technical side of this feature: if you use the LFO 1 for some extreme modulation speeds, the binaural effect becomes impractical.
 That’s why this feature should have its own independent LFO.